akashchakraborty/Desktop-Translator-for-European-Languages/README.md

     3. SpeechRecognition
     5. PyQT5

+You will also need the icon image to be in the same directory as that of the code.

 NOTE : There can be an issue with the installation of PyAudio.
 Google it up if any issue of Visualstudio come with windows user.